programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ### Project 2: Working with an image stored in your Python environment

 This section will allow you to transcribe handwriting in an image stored in your Python environment.
 It's a lot like working with an image found online but, this time, you must have an image saved on the same computer you are running Python from.
 For Google Colab, we are using a virtual computer.
 For this example, you can download an image and save it.
-Here is an [example image to download](http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg).
+Here is an [example image to download](/assets/transcribe-handwritten-text-with-python-and-azure/td_00040_b2.jpeg).

-1. Select or create a directory for your image.
+a) Select or create a directory for your image.
 If you are working on Google Colab, you may use the working directory `/content/`.

-2. Download an example image and move it to your directory.
+b) Download an example image and move it to your directory.
 In Google Colab, open the **Files** pane by clicking the **Files** icon on the left of the window.
 Click the _Upload to session storage_ button to upload the file:

 {% include figure.html filename="azure_handwriting_colab_step_6_file.png" alt="The Files pane in Google Colab with the Upload to session storage button." caption="Figure 9.
-The Files pane in Google Colab with 1.
-The Files icon to open it, 2.
-The 'Upload to session storage' button used to upload the file and 3.
-The uploaded file." %}
+The Files pane in Google Colab with (1) The Files icon to open it, (2) The 'Upload to session storage' button used to upload the file and (3) The uploaded file." %}

-3. Create another new cell in your notebook and paste in the code below.
+c) Create another new cell in your notebook and paste in the code below.
 You may have to edit the code to work with the folder or filenames you are using.
 The code will:

 + Set the path to the folder this image is in.
 The `/content/` folder is the default folder in Google Colab.
 If you are using a different folder, change this in the line.
 + Set the filename for the image to be read.
 You can change this as needed.